About the system

 Why is this information system being built?

-At the moment, detailed data on the built environment is scattered, inconsistent and difficult to access.
+In Finland, detailed data on the built environment has historically been scattered, inconsistent, and difficult to access.

 Information management for the built environment is therefore being reformed so that data on area use and construction will be more easily available and provided in a standardised format.
-The new operating model will be based on jointly agreed information structures, legislation, and having the information available in one place.
+The new operating model is based on jointly agreed information structures, legislation, and having the information available in one place.

 Data to support many official tasks